Family Guy controversies

 Series creator and executive producer Seth MacFarlane.

 The American adult animated sitcom Family Guy has been the target of numerous taste and indecency complaints.
 The show is known to include offensive jokes including racial humor and violent, gory, and disturbing images.

-Critics have targeted Family Guys reliance on cutaway gags, panning the show for its characterization, excessive pop culture references and writing outside of these gags, and have unfavorably compared the show to contemporaries such as The Simpsons and Comedy Central's South Park; South Park itself has also parodied and criticized Family Guy in several episodes throughout its run.
+Critics have targeted Family Guys reliance on cutaway gags, panning the show for its characterization, excessive pop culture references and writing outside of these gags, and have unfavorably compared the show to contemporaries such as The Simpsons and Comedy Central's South Park; the latter has also parodied and criticized Family Guy in several episodes throughout its run.
 The show's dark humor and sexual themes have also led to backlash from special interest groups.
 The Parents Television Council (PTC) has attacked the series since its premiere, deeming it the "Worst TV Show of the Week" on at least 40 occasions, and filing complaints with the Federal Communications Commission (FCC).